 Those flying insects that swarm around fluorescent lights in your home during hot and humid nights are called Alates.

 We’ve dug around for more info on them and have discovered methods (tried and tested!) to get rid of them.
+(Worried that cockroaches or lizards might be lurking in your home, too?
+Read this to know for sure, for sure.)

 The term Alates refers to insects with wings or with a wing-like structure.
 So a number of insects fall under this description, two common ones in Singapore are flying ants and flying termites, but the ones you see regularly swarming under street lights or even the lights in your own home are flying termites.